nbailey20/HACC/README.md

 # Homemade Authentication Credential Client - HACC

-HACC is an open-source credential manager command-line tool that uses your personal AWS account to securely store your secrets, so you don't have to wonder what's happening behind the scenes.
+HACC is an open-source credential manager command-line tool that uses your personal AWS account to securely store your secrets, so you don't have to wonder who's secretly selling your data behind the scenes!

 * Built with Python3
 * Credentials stored in AWS Parameter Store
 * Encrypted with AWS KMS Customer-Managed Key so only you can decrypt
-* Up to 40MB of encrypted data costs $1/month (only cost is the key)
+* Can store up to 40MB of encrypted data

 Current Version: v0.7